sonjastrieder/static-project-template/src/_scripts/README.md

 $('...').packageName();
 ```

-Due to some jQuery plugins not behaving correctly even after following the above steps, jQuery has been added as an external CDN global dependency.
+Due to some jQuery plugins not working with Browserify + Browserify Shim, jQuery has been added as a CDN reference.